liorwohl/angular-simpler-pagination/README.md

 # angular-simpler-pagination
-Use this simple script if you want a simple client side only pagination for your Angular app.
+Use this simple script if you want a simple client side only pagination (and sorting) for your Angular app.

 # Install
 npm install angular-simpler-pagination --save